signalarun/estimation-learnings/README.md

 but was designed for the specific needs of object oriented systems and system requirements based on use cases.

 * ### [Execl sheet to estimate](https://github.com/signalarun/estimation-learnings/blob/master/usecase-point-estimation/UCP%20Estimation.xlsx)
+## Task based estimation
+   * Task based or activity based estimation estimates software development effort without estimating the software size.
+Its used for estimating engineering projects in manufacturing industries.

 ## Web projects
  1. Choosing the size